RuoChen95/simple-flask-web-server/README.md

   1. Create the database using the command:`python database_setup.py`
   2. Use `python setmenus.py` to populate the database

-  The database includes two tables:
+  The database includes two tables which can be observed through database_setup.py:
   * The restaurant table includes the name and id.
-  * The menue table includes the name, price, description, restaurant_id.
+  * The menue table includes the name, id, price, description, restaurant_id.

 ### Set up
   The web server contains three features: